 Old-fashioned dark-wood cabinets filled with tempting trays of handmade chocolates line two walls of Brighton’s nostalgic time-capsule sweet shop carpeted in red and set in a Hove townhouse with a sophisticated window display and a striped canopy.

 The shop dates back to the 1960s and supplies fancy London food emporium, Fortum and Mason with chocolates.
 Who knew!
 Favourites?
-The violet and rose creams, and the brandy-soaked cherries available at Christmas.
+The violet and rose creams, and the brandy-soaked cherries only available at Christmas.
 Find Audrey’s Chocolates at 28 Holland Road, Hove BN3 1JJ

 City Books